 Chuck / @khartes_chuck has made continued progress on the khartes3d-beta branch of the Khartes tool, which is used for manual segmentation of scroll data.
 His work in September included several quality-of-life updates, like streaming data directly from our dataserver3 without managing local downloads.

-Seth Stewart has made first attempts at generating data for Vesuvius Ink Generator, a project aimed at inspecting what signals an ink detection model identifies within volumetric scroll data.
+Seth Stewart / @pygosceles has made first attempts at generating data for Vesuvius Ink Generator, a project aimed at inspecting what signals an ink detection model identifies within volumetric scroll data.

 Thank you to all contributors for your hard work!
 If you’re working on scroll tools or have an idea for a new approach, don’t forget to submit a pull request to awesome-scroll-tools.
 Your work could be the key to unlocking more of the Herculaneum scrolls.